70% of the earth's surface is covered by water.

 You just need to select a folding kayak and go paddling!

-17/09/17 - Two specially made one off Proximo I Expedition kayaks available now
+11/12/17 - One specially made 'military' Proximo I Expedition kayaks available left in stock

 Made with military grade hypalon hulls for heavy duty expeditions.